 top of page

-They're great for berries, but increasingly blueberry bushes also are favorites for their spring blooms and brilliant fall show.
+Yes, they're great for berries!
+But increasingly blueberry bushes also are sought after for their pretty spring blooms and brilliant fall foliage.

 In spring white or pink bell-shaped flowers pop out in an upside-down urn formation, attracting native and bumble bees alike.
 The berries ripen by late summer and end up not only on lots of pancakes but also in the bellies of Robins, Bluebirds, Mockingbirds, Cardinals and lots of other species.